alecmuffett/real-world-onion-sites/README.md

 ----

-## Submission Notes
+# Submission Notes

 - **NO MORE THAN 1 SITE PER REQUEST WILL BE ACCEPTED**
   - it's easy enough to make multiple requests, and it helps.
+  - if you have a huge batch, contact the editor.
 - Check that the site is up and the link works
   - if the onion site is down, the site will not be added / may be removed from the list; no exceptions.
 - HTTP and/or HTTPS only
   - check for SSL availability, upgrade to that if available and add a :lock: emoji.
+- Structure
+  - Maintain alphabetical sorting
+  - Elide "The" from Sitenames
-- Maintain alphabetical sorting, elide "The", stick to the existing categories
+  - Stick to the existing categories
-  - contact the editor for anything more complex than a simple update.
+- Contact the editor for anything more complex than a simple update.

-### Main Lists
+## Main Lists

 Pull requests for the main list will be accepted only for entries of the form: